AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-can-feel-disappointed-and-still-trust-the-path.md

 The letdown *and* the trust that something else will come.
 The ache *and* the quiet knowing that my life is still unfolding.

-Even this—especially this—is part of the path.
+Even this — especially this — is part of the path.

 I haven’t been knocked off course.